 Master Chan Wan Ching was Master Pui Chan's older Kung Fu brother, who continued to teach him the Wah Lum Sytem after Lee Kwan Shan died.
 He was the first president of the Hong Kong Wah Lum Kung Fu Association.

 Grandmaster Pui Chan (currently the Grandmaster of Wah Lum Kung Fu Association) studied with Lee Kwan Shan and then continued to learn and train with his older Kung Fu brother Chan Wan Ching making him the sixth generation master of Wah Lum.
+He is also a 33rd generation disciple of the Shaolin Temple, and the first person to begin taking large tours to visit the Shaolin Temple.

 In 1980, Grandmaster Chan built a Kung Fu Temple in Orlando, Florida.
 Calling it the Wah Lum Temple, he allows students from all over the country to live there and undertake intensive Kung Fu training in an atmosphere free of distractions.
 Grandmaster Chan has done this in order to preserve the traditional ways of Kung Fu training, and to provide an atmosphere of serenity and sincerity in the modern world.